-In addition to the internal system testing, it is also possible to connect a PC with a COM port to the 9 pin RS-232 "COMPACT" DSUB in the JB60CD unit box.
+In addition to the internal system testing, it is also possible to connect a PC with a COM port to the 9 pin RS-232 "COMPACT" DSUB in the JB60CD electronic unit.
 By using hyperterminal, many additional features can be checked.

-It is also possible to see what is happening within the system by observing the LEDs inside the JB60CD unit box.
-(See diagram on "3) JB60CD Cabling Diagram" on page 48).
+It is also possible to see what is happening within the system by observing the LEDs inside the JB60CD electronic unit.
+(See diagram on "3) JB60CD Cabling diagram" on page 48).